 While a permission provides the rights to do a single operation, there are certain IdM tasks that require multiple permissions to succeed.
 Therefore, a privilege combines the different permissions required to perform a specific task.

-For example, adding a user requires the following permissions:
+For example, setting up an account for a new IdM user requires the following permissions: